 We know your time is valuable.
 That's why we are conveniently located near you in Derby, KS.
 Most truck or car maintenance services can be done while you wait.
 Many repairs can be completed in as little as one day.
 Simple or complex, we will get your auto repairs done quickly and get you back on the road in no time.

 Since 1985, D & B Service Center has provided Derby area customers with easy to understand estimates before beginning any work.
 Ask us about options to keep auto repair costs low or upgrades to keep your car running at peak performance.
 We stand behind all of our work with a guarantee you can take to the bank.
 Call today to schedule an appointment at 316-788-1641.

 Our customers say they can't find the same level of expertise that our auto mechanics provide anywhere else!
 Our certified technicians and experienced auto repair specialists provide 5-star service on domestic and import vehicles of all makes and models.

-AC Repair, Alignment, Batteries, Brakes, Car & Truck Care, Counter Services, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Hoses, Import Cars & Trucks, Miscellaneous Services, Quick Lube Services, Tires, Towing, Towing & Recovery, Transmission Services and Undercar Services
+Car & Truck Care, Counter Services, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Towing, and Transmission Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.